Cosmology with voids: Voids in redshift space

-Redshift surveys contain information about velocity flows.
-Statistics of clustering in redshift space are sensitive to redshift space distortions \cite{kaiser1987}.
-For voids, the net fractional elongation along the line-of-sight tends to be small because the outflow velocities are small compared with the Hubble flow across the void diameter.
-We focus on this overall shape distortion to estimate the outflow.

-In the ideal case, we define the shape of voids in redshift space based on the location of particles at the interface with the background universe.
-Neglecting any shell crossings, we approximate a distant, redshift-space void as a prolate ellipse, with geometric eccentricity
+Void shapes are also affected by redshift space distortions \cite{kaiser1987}.
+However, the net fractional elongation along the line-of-sight tends to be small because the outflow velocities are small compared with the Hubble flow across the void diameter.
+In the ideal case, we define the shape of a void in redshift space using the location of particles at the interface with the background universe.
+Neglecting any shell crossings, we approximate the void shape in redshift space as a prolate ellipse, with ellipticity

-This result is fragile.
-It depends critically on the spherical symmetry of the underlying real-space density field and on the ability of analysis algorithms to identify the void boundary.
+defined as the difference between the semimajor and semiminor axes, in units of the semimajor axis (also known as the flattening, where $e_f=0$ designates a circle and $e_f=1$ corresponds to a highly elongated ellipse).
+This result is fragile and depends critically on the spherical symmetry of the underlying real-space density field and on the ability of analysis algorithms to identify the void boundary.

+To highlight the changes in void properties in the transition between real space and redshift space, we consider \ideal\ voids from section~\ref{sec:voidsideal}.
 Figure~\ref{fig:redshiftideal} shows the real-space and redshift-space densities in the vicinity of an \ideal\ void.
 The figure offers two lessons: first, the increase in void depth in redshift space from its value in real space is significant.
 This factor is important in analyses of void properties inferred from redshift space.
 The second lesson is that the geometric distortion of real-space patterns in redshift space is, as expected, small.
-The void in figure~\ref{fig:redshiftideal}, with a depth in real space of $\dep\approx 0.4$ in a background \LCDM\ cosmology at $z = 0$, has an eccentricity of $\sim$0.07.
+The void in figure~\ref{fig:redshiftideal}, with a depth in real space of $\dep\approx 0.4$ in a background \LCDM\ cosmology at $z = 0$, has an ellipticity of $\sim$0.07.